 In St Germans

-Although none of the eating options in the village is wheelchair friendly (we're working on it!)
-Scholars will deliver food on china plates to Millpool for no extra cost, and their chef is very good.
-Tel: 01503 230600.
+Although none of the eating options in the village is wheelchair friendly (we're working on it!) the Halfway House will deliver food as a special favour if you come by train and have no means of getting there.
+Their number is 01503 232986.
 The Eliot Arms is accessible for those with limited mobility (you can get a wheelchair into the bar, but there is no accessible toilet).
 Tel: 01503 232733.

-Reciprocity is a lovely cafe in the village at the old Port Eliot stable yard.
+The Stables at Port Eliot is a lovely cafe in the village at the old Port Eliot stable yard.
 The access is flat, but over cobbles.
-There is no accessible toilet
+There is no accessible toilet.
+In the same location is The Elephant Port Eliot a bar selling quality ales and cocktails, with regular live music nights.

 About one mile away